MateoDib/Manual_Coding_App/README.md

 # Manual Coding App: DAG-Compatible Topic Coding and Harmonization

-This repository provides public, publication-oriented code and documentation for manual topic coding and harmonization of qualitative interview material.
-It is designed to support methodological transparency while keeping all sensitive participant data out of version control.
+This repository provides documentation for the manual coding of qualitative interview material used in "Using AI-led semi-structured interviews to explore the connection between Carbon Tax narratives and climate anxiety" for transparency and open-science purpose.

 The repository contains two Streamlit applications:

 - `apps/manual_topic_coding_app.py`: coder-level manual topic coding.
 - `apps/topic_harmonization_app.py`: comparison of independent coder sequences and construction of a harmonized sequence.

-The underlying interview responses, coding workbooks, agreement reports, LLM checkpoints, and any participant-level data are intentionally excluded.

 ## Repository Scope

 This repository includes:

 - reusable code for manual coding and harmonization;
-- an English academic coding protocol;
+- a coding protocol;
 - a harmonization workflow description;
 - a private workbook schema;
 - a privacy check script;